Dust sensors

 The first version had an error in the schema to which the sample hold did not work well and the fall time was very long, almost a second.
 We apologize to those who have already built the first version.

 This second version is well tested and even easier to build than the previous.
 The sample-hold works as designed and ’ rise and fall times are in the order of tens of milliseconds..
 Wanting to further shorten them just reduce C3 and take it from 100 NF 10 nF.
-This change entails a slight voltage drift in ten milliseconds to hold, but up and down times to no more than 10 milliseconds.
+This change entails a slight voltage drift in ten milliseconds to hold, but up and down times to no more than 10 Milliseconds.

 For now there ’ is a specific software, but the output pulses are clearly visible, even with only HAL.
 And it's also easy to measure and count them with a few lines of software.
 Soon we will complete the software to select them in width and divide them into Bins.